Holger Drachmann: Career

 Behind in his studies, he did not enter university until 1865, leaving it in 1866 to become a student at the Royal Danish Academy of Fine Arts.
-From 1866 to 1870 he learned, under Professor C F Sørensen, to become a marine painter, with some success.
+From 1866 to 1870, he learned, under Professor C F Sørensen, to become a marine painter, with some success.
 In about 1870 he came under the influence of Danish critic and scholar Georg Brandes (1842–1927) and without abandoning art, began to devote most of his time more to literature.
 At various periods he travelled very extensively in England, Scotland, France, Spain and Italy, and his literary career began by his sending letters about his journeys to the Danish newspapers.

-After returning home, he settled for some time on the island of Bornholm, painting seascapes.
-He now issued his earliest volume of poems, Digte (1872), and joined the group of young Radical writers who followed Brandes.
+After returning home, he settled for some time on the island of Bornholm, achieving fame for his painting of seascapes and ships in storms.
+He then issued his earliest volume of poems in 1872 with Digte, going on to join the group of young Radical writers who followed Brandes.
 Drachmann was unsettled, and still doubted whether his real strength lay in the pencil or in the pen.
 By this time he had enjoyed a surprising experience of life, especially among sailors, fishermen, students and artists, and the issues of the Franco-German War and the Paris Commune had persuaded him that a new and glorious era was at hand.

 His volume of lyrics, Dæmpede Melodier (Muffled Melodies, 1875), proved that Drachmann was a poet with a real vocation, and he began to produce books in prose and verse with great rapidity.
 Ungt Blod (Young Blood, 1876) contained three realistic stories of contemporary life.
-But he returned to his true field in his magnificent Sange ved Havet; Venezia (Songs of the Sea; Venice, 1877), and won the passionate admiration of his countrymen by his prose work, with interludes in verse, called Derovre fra grænsen (Over the Frontier there, 1877), a series of impressions made on Drachmann by a visit to the scenes of the war with Germany.
+But he returned to his true field in his most famous work, the collection of poems Sange ved Havet; Venezia (Songs of the Sea; Venice, 1877), and won the passionate admiration of his countrymen by his prose work, with interludes in verse, called Derovre fra grænsen (Over the Frontier there, 1877), a series of impressions made on Drachmann by a visit to the scenes of the war with Germany.
 Drachman's novel En Overkomplet (1876) was followed by Tannhäuser (1877), which despite reference to the medieval legend and Wagner's opera from 1845, is a contemporary love story set in Fredensborg.
 The poems from the novel were set by various Danish composers, including Peter Heise's cycle "Farlige Drømme".